murraycoding/Python_Examples/README.md

 ### Getting data from dataframes in Pandas
 This section will look at extracting information from a dataframe.

-#### The format of data in Pandas
-To best understand Pandas, it is good to first understand how the data is structured in a pandas.
-Typically, the data is set in a dictionary of lists.
-To demonstrate this, please see the example below.
-This is just an example but a dataframe is formatted in this way.

-    covid_data_dict = {
-        'date': ['2020-08-30','2020-08-31', ... ],
-        'new_cases': [1234, 1432, 1443, 3211, ... ]
-    }

 Based on the structure, to get the second new cases number the code would be the following: (keep in mind the indexing starts at zero)

     covid_data_dict['new_cases'][1]